jgarcia1599/react-playground/README.md

 # react-playground
-My playground to learn react fundamentals (For me only)
+My playground to learn react fundamentals (For me only).
+Below is the Create React App documentation.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).